Cavendish Capital Markets Limited

-- It is in our legitimate interests to ensure that any changes to our policies and other terms are communicated to you.
+- It is in our legitimate interest to ensure that any changes to our policies and other terms are communicated to you.
 We consider this use to be necessary for our legitimate interests and will not be prejudicial or detrimental to you.

 To administer the Sites including troubleshooting, data analysis, testing, research, statistical and survey purposes; to improve the Sites to ensure that content is presented in the most effective manner for you and your computer, mobile device or other item of hardware through which you access the Sites; and to keep the Sites safe and secure.

-- For all these categories, it is in our legitimate interests to continually monitor and improve our services and your experience of the Sites and to ensure network security.
+- For all these categories, it is in our legitimate interest to continually monitor and improve our services and your experience of the Sites and to ensure network security.
 We consider this use to be necessary for our legitimate interests and will not be prejudicial or detrimental to you.

-finnCap will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+Cavendish Capital Markets will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal data for an unrelated purpose, we will notify you in a timely manner and we will explain the legal basis which allows us to do so.

 WHO WE SHARE YOUR PERSONAL DATA WITH

 We share your personal data where required to allow us to provide the services that you have requested, in particular:

 - to enable you to gain access to restricted parts of the Sites;